ttristann/TileGame/README.md

 - **Tristan Anjelo Miranda Galang**

 ## Project Overview
-This project focuses on the development of two popular puzzle games:
+This project focuses on developing two popular puzzle games with a competitive 2-player mode:
 - **Bejeweled** – A classic tile-matching puzzle game.
 - **2048** – A sliding tile puzzle game where players combine numbers to reach 2048.

+Each player takes turns playing for 10 seconds, and the player with the highest score at the end wins.
+This adds a fast-paced, competitive twist to both games!

 ## Getting Started
 To successfully run and develop this project, follow these steps:

 ### Prerequisites
-- Install **IntelliJ IDEA** (recommended IDE)
+- Install **VS Code** (recommended IDE)
-- Download and set up **JavaFX** on your local machine
+- Download and set up **Python3** on your local machine

 ### Cloning the Repository
 ```sh